-We involved our valuation specialists and senior team members with the assessment of this Key Audit Matter.
+We involved our valuation specialists and senior team members with the assessment of this Key Audit Matter. classification type to the underlying documentation obtained by the Company when the PDL was purchased.

-- For a sample of PDLs, agreeing their classification type to the underlying documentation obtained by the Company when the PDL was purchased. - Testing key internal controls in the debt collection process, including the collection call centre process and related information technology system controls.
+Testing key internal controls in the debt collection process, including the collection call centre process and related information technology system controls.